DIRECTLab/EVPRE/README.md

 ---

 # Software Description
-The Electric Vehicle Range Prediction Project is a piece of software that uses various services and data to make route predictions.
-These predictions are found using a machine learning algorithm that takes geospatial data and compiles it together to make route plans.
+The Electric Vehicle Range Prediction Project is a piece of software that uses various services and data to make route predictions based on energy consumption.